codewithtyler/homelab/README.md

    # Copy the .env file and add your Cloudflare tunnel token
    cp .env.example .env
    # Edit .env and add your CLOUDFLARED_TUNNEL_TOKEN
+   # Also set N8N_USERNAME and N8N_PASSWORD for n8n authentication
    ```

 3. **Start the services**: